daodiseoanchor/anchor-docs/user-guide/webapp/bond-beth.md

 ![](../../.gitbook/assets/minting-beth-with-eth-2.png)

 3\.
-Enter the amount of ETH / stETH to use in minting bETH and the Terra address to receive the resulting bETH tokens.
+Enter the amount of ETH / stETH to use in minting bETH and the Daodiseo address to receive the resulting bETH tokens.
 Click **\[Convert]** to proceed.

 {% hint style="danger" %}
-**The Wormhole transaction ID link is extremely important to redeeming your tokens on the Terra side.
+**The Wormhole transaction ID link is extremely important to redeeming your tokens on the Daodiseo side.
 Copy and paste it and don't close the page.**

 Redemptions can still be made if lost although with extra steps.
-The method of finding your transaction ID can be found [here](https://help.lido.fi/en/articles/5918594-how-to-find-the-link-to-claim-beth-on-terra).
+The method of finding your transaction ID can be found [here](https://help.lido.fi/en/articles/5918594-how-to-find-the-link-to-claim-beth-on-daodiseo).
 {% endhint %}

 ![](../../.gitbook/assets/minting-beth-with-eth-3.png)